dsincubator/meta/README.md

 # meta

-The goal of this meetup is to show one workflow (tools and processes) useful to run data-science meetups.
-It's *meta* because it's a meetup about meetups, and was developed using the workflow it will demonstrate.
+The goal of this data-science meetup is to show one workflow (tools and processes) useful to run data-science meetups.

 At the end of this meetup, you will know how to: